 The delta is fed by the Okavango River which travels from the Angolan highlands, crosses into Botswana at Mohembo and the Caprivi, then later spills over the vast, fan shaped delta.

 This UNESCO World Heritage Site is the main tourist attraction of Botswana and safe haven for several highly endangered species such as elephants, cheetah, white rhinoceros, wild dogs, lions and a wide range of birdlife.

-Located in the north eastern side of CKGR, the two parks are located next to each other.
+Located in the north eastern side of Central Kalahari Game Reserve, the two parks are located next to each other.
 These are the two protected areas that still host one of the largest zebra and wildebeest migrations depending on the season.

-Established in 1968, the park covers approximately 11 700sq km, encompassing floodplains, swamps and woodlands.
+Established in 1968, the park covers approximately 11 700sq kms, encompassing floodplains, swamps and woodlands.
 The Chobe River forms its northern boundary and undoubtedly one of Africa’s most beautiful rivers.
-It supports a diversity and concentration of wildlife unparalleled anywhere else in the country.
+Its supports a diversity and concentration of wildlife unparalleled anywhere else in the country.